BellCodesAI/techified.xyz-src/README.md

 # techified.xyz-src
 src for my new site/
-why did i do this? idk man wanted to annoy some 15yr old irish eboy ngl
+# idk man wanted to annoy some 15yr old irish eboy ngl